stevedavisQ4/innov8-152/README.md

 When the user submits the request to the application server it's gonna integrate with ChatGPT to retrieve the code result to be able to generate the test file and include that in the `tests` folder.

-Once the request is completed done, the GUI has also the ability to render the result of the test file generated as an output.
+Once the request is completely done, the GUI has also the ability to render the result of the test file generated as an output.

 <img src="/assets/interface-sample.png" alt="GUI" />